Year 5 2024 - 2025

 Writing

-During the second half of the spring term, we are exploring 'The Darkest Dark', by astronaut Chris Hadfield to develop our writing skills.
-We will further develop non-fiction and descriptive writing skills to help us write a biography.
+During the first half of the Summer term, we are exploring 'The Paperbag Prince', by Colin Thompson to develop our writing skills.
+We will further develop non-fiction writing skills to write persuasively.

 Reading